MisakaCenter/dannypsnl.github.io/docs/_posts/2019-11-30-mergeable-replicated-data-types.md

 1. A queue element that was never popped in either version should still present in v.
 2. For every element in Q, if it is popped in either v1 or v2 then it should not present in v.
 Note that `[2;2]` has two different elements, the same value didn't mean they are the same element.
 3. If an element is not in Q and it is newly pushed into v1 or v2 then should in v.
 4. Partial ordering is preserved: for every element e1 and e2 in Q(or v1, or v2) then if e1 and e2 are not deleted then e1 also occurs before e2 in v.
-With these, we can map queue state to relations using two relations: $$R*{mem}$$ is a set containing all the members of a queue, and $$R*{ob}$$ is an occurs-before relation relating every pair of elements e1 and e2 in the queue such that if e1 occurs before e2 in the queue, then $$(e1, e2) \in R\_{ob}$$.
+With these, we can map queue state to relations using two relations: $$R^mem$$ is a set containing all the members of a queue, and $$R^ob$$ is an occurs-before relation relating every pair of elements e1 and e2 in the queue such that if e1 occurs before e2 in the queue, then $$(e1, e2) \in R^ob$$.

 Now that we know how to map queues to the relational domain, we define the three-way merge operation in that domain as: